 A written billing agreement―otherwise known as a membership contract—is a standard business document used by many membership-based businesses.
-Every day, martial arts schools, fitness clubs, yoga and Pilates studios, and MMA gyms establish agreements with their members.
-The membership business offers classes, lessons, equipment, and/or training in exchange for payment from the member.
+Every day, fitness facilities establish agreements with their members.
+The membership business offers classes, equipment, and/or training in exchange for payment from the member.
 Through the membership contract, the member agrees to use services provided by the business and pay for them at an agreed price under certain terms and conditions.

-Sounds clear-cut, right?
-Unfortunately, issues surrounding membership contracts arise, and those issues can be anything but clear-cut.
-Members often oppose the terms of the signed billing agreement, stating, “That is not what I was told when I joined.”
-Membership contract complaints turn into a ‘contract dispute’ and can then escalate to a formal consumer complaint filed with the Better Business Bureau (BBB) and/or the State Attorney General.
+Unfortunately, issues surrounding membership contracts arise.
+On top of that, these issues can be anything but clear-cut.
+Members often oppose the terms of the signed billing agreement.
+They begin by stating, “That is not what I was told when I joined.”
+Then membership contract complaints turn into a ‘contract dispute’.
+Eventually, they escalate to a formal consumer complaint filed with the Better Business Bureau (BBB) and/or the State Attorney General.

-Formal complaints issued through the BBB and/or State Attorney General aren’t to be taken lightly.
-Here are 6 tips you should consider before responding to these complaints:
+Formal complaints issued through the BBB and/or State Attorney General are not taken lightly.
+Read the following 6 tips on how to handle membership contract complaints and what to consider before responding to these complaints:

-As I’ve mentioned before, your ability to resolve the membership conflict complaints is an extremely important part of keeping your business successful and your business reputation protected.
+As I’ve mentioned before, learning how to handle membership contract complaints is an extremely important part of keeping your business successful and your business reputation protected.
 Often times it is best to find a resolution that works for both parties.

 For additional guidance, read my post on how to properly handle member cancellations.